 WHAT IS PIPE LINING?

-As you can see, pipe lining is your no-dig solution for repairing or replacing cracked, broken, leaking or root-infested pipes.
-Above all, it’s important to deal with this especially with your commercial sewer lines.
-In addition, it’s used to even out or smooth rough bends and joints.
 As a result of it being a “no-dig” system, costly excavation and demolition are no longer necessary.
-So, pipe lining is often less expensive than the traditional re-piping alternatives, such as excavations or open trench methods.
+This makes pipe lining less expensive than the traditional re-piping alternatives, such as excavations or open trench methods.

-Nevertheless, to best describe pipe lining , you’d need to image a smooth new, new PVC pipe installed within the existing damaged pipe.
-Afterward, a watertight seal called an expoxy is filled in the separation between the old & new pipes.
-As a result, tests show an improvement of over 100% in original flow capacity despite the loss of inner diameter.
+To best describe pipe lining, you’d need to image a smooth new PVC pipe installed within the existing damaged pipe.
+A watertight seal called an epoxy is filled in the gap between the old and new pipes.
+As a result, tests can show an improvement in original flow capacity despite the loss of inner diameter.

 HOW DO I KNOW IF I NEED PIPE LINING?

-When you own or manage a building over 10 years old, the damage is probably already in progress.
-Undoubtedly, you’ll experience or see symptoms of pipe corrosion.
-Overall, symptoms can include the following:
+When you own or manage a building over 10 years old, the damage is probably in progress.
+Undoubtedly, you’ll experience or see symptoms of pipe corrosion which include the following:

 - Water with discoloration